valenuser/ai-factory/docs/CLI_COMPLETA.md

 📁 Initializing workspace...
 ✅ Data directory: /path/to/data
 ✅ Models directory: /path/to/models
+✅ Configuration loaded successfully
 🎉 All dependencies are ready!
+AI Factory is configured properly.
 ```

 **Opciones:**